thias/glim/README.md

 ### LibreELEC

-LibreELEC provide no ISO images, nor is able to find the `KERNEL` and `SYSTEM` files it needs anywhere else than at the root of a filesystem.
+LibreELEC provide no ISO images, nor is able to find the `KERNEL` and `SYSTEM` files it needs, other than if placed at the root of a filesystem.
 But it's useful to enable booting the installer by just copying both files to the root of the USB memory stick.
 Live booting is also supported, and the first launch will create a 512 MB